 As briefly mentioned above, you can have landing pages that:

 - Convince visitors to sign up for your newsletter

-- Encourages potential guests to sign up for your loyalty programme
+- Encourage potential guests to sign up for your loyalty programme

-- Inspires visitors to book a special package, e.g. wedding, spa, New Year countdown package, etc.
+- Inspire visitors to book a special package, e.g. wedding, spa, New Year countdown package, etc.

-- Lets potential bookers download a free guide in exchange for permission to contact them with marketing offers
+- Let potential bookers download a free city / dining / attractions guide in exchange for permission to contact them with marketing offers

 - Promote seasonal or limited-time only room deals

 - Allow you to upsell or cross-sell

 A great marketer will have creative ideas to help you with your marketing campaigns.